Jollerprutt/proxmox-node/README.md

 >  **Optional Stuff**
 >  * NAS Storage - Synology DiskStation, FreeNAS, QNAP, File Server - Not required for **Build A**.

 In my opinion **Build Type A** is the best long term solution.
 This build provides the value and performance, flexibility to upgrade LAN (10Gbe), increase RAM as required, change our the CPU for more power and expand storage capacity when needed.
 Most of all its repairable with off-the-shelf components.
-But when choosing your components always install genuine or *cloned compatible* Intel LAN network cards, preferably ECC Ram and always only install enterprise grade SSD drives for the Proxmox OS and cache.
-Consumer grade SSD's wear fast!
+But when choosing your components always install genuine or *cloned compatible* Intel LAN network cards, preferably ECC Ram and always only install enterprise grade SSD drives for the Proxmox VE OS and cache.
+Consumer grade SSD's wear fast.

 Whether you choose **Build Type A** or **Build Type B** you can create a Proxmox cluster by adding two low wattage **Build Type C** hosts.
 A minimum of three Proxmox hosts is needed to form a quorum in the event a host fails.